isabella232/apprenda-apigee-integration/README.md

 Now we are ready to generate the access token.
 Go to your console or whatever your preferred platform is for making your API calls.

 We make the following call to generate our access token using the path for the OAuth proxy explained above.
-If you have changed the base path for this proxy, or you are using the prod environment rather than test, then adjust your call accordingly:
+If you have changed the base path for this proxy, or you are using the prod environment rather than test, then adjust your call accordingly.
+Make sure to substitute KEY and SECRET in the API call below with the real values you retrieved from Apigee earlier.

 `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" https://jolinger-eval-test.apigee.net/oauth/client_credential/accesstoken?grant_type=client_credentials -d 'client_id=KEY&client_secret=SECRET`

-You should get a response that looks something like this:
+You should get a response that looks something like this.
+The most important information is the developer.email and the access_token. we will use the access_token later on.

 ![](images/tutorial_20.PNG )